deeplearning4j/deeplearning4j/image-data-pipeline.md

 *Canova* is our machine-learning vectorization library, and it is useful for customizing how you prepare data that a neural net can learn.
 (The [Canova Javadoc is here](http://deeplearning4j.org/canovadoc/).)

 This tutorial will walk through how it loads *Labeled Faces in the Wild*, a supervised set of 13,233 photographs representing 5,749 relatively famous people.
-(The full code example [lives on Github](https://github.com/deeplearning4j/Canova-examples/blob/master/src/main/java/datapipelines/ImageClassifierExample.java).)

 ## Introductory Video